SCCI to hold APC to map out charter for economic revival of KP, Fata

 PESHAWAR: The traders and business community of Khyber Pakhtunkhwa has decided to hold an all parties conference (APC) to prepare a ‘Charter of Economy’ for economic revival of province and federally administered tribal areas (Fata).

-To offset the effects of the decades-long war on terror and militancy in the province and its adjoining tribal areas, Zahidullah Shinwari said the SCCI would hold an APC to sketch out a charter for economic revival of KP and Fata.
+To offset the effects of the decades-long war on terror and militancy in the province and its adjoining tribal areas, Zahidullah Shinwari said the SCCI would hold an APC to sketch out a charter for economic revival of Khyber Pakhtunkhwa and Fata.

 Shinwari said the conference was expected to be held in January.
 He added that 30 senators, 43 MNAs, lawyers, chartered accountants, senior representatives of business community, civil society and media would be invited to a briefing on economic situation of the province and Fata.